 Find out how to ask your flower girl or ring bearer to be in the wedding by reading the below tips:

-- If you are having more than one flower girl or ring bearer, let them know that's the case.
+- Explain who else is involved.
+If you are having more than one flower girl or ring bearer, let them know that's the case.
 Kids can get jealous, especially if they thought they were the only special one.

-- As long as the parents are given proper notice, don't ask the little ones until a few months before the wedding.
+- Wait it out.
+As long as the parents are given proper notice, don't ask the little ones until a few months before the wedding.
 Over a year is a long time to wait if you're five!

-- There are children's books that explain the role of a ring bearer or flower girl, which acts both as a gift and as a way for the child to understand what they are being asked.
+- Send them a book.
+There are children's books that explain the role of a ring bearer or flower girl, which acts both as a gift and as a way for the child to understand what they are being asked.

-- If they are younger than three, you really don't need to say anything.
+- Don't worry about toddlers.
+If they are younger than three, you really don't need to say anything.
 Consider waiting until closer to the wedding to let them know, so they have a higher chance of understanding what the role means.

-- A little gift box or card will make the wedding day more fun, plus it's a tangible reminder.
+- Make it special.
+A little gift box or card will make the wedding day more fun, plus it's a tangible reminder.

 For more inspiration, discover unique tasks for your flower girl and ring bearer, find out how to choose their outfits, and see photos of brides with their flower girls to get ideas for your own wedding album.